microsoft/PartnerResources/_docs/Skilling/Modern Analytics Academy/Content/FabricDB/sqldbinfabricmasterclass.md

 ---
 layout: page
 title: SQL DB in Fabric Masterclass
-description: SQL DB in Fabric Masterclass
+description: Our SQL Database in Fabric Masterclass is designed for Partners to get the skills and information needed to position SQL Databases in Fabric.
 updated: 2025-01-30
 permalink: /skilling/modern-analytics-academy/fabricdb/sql-db-masterclass
 youtubeid: oZesbjz-lwA